 Female genital mutilation (FGM) Who is affected

 Girls living in communities that practise FGM are most at risk.
-Data on FGM is only collected in 27 countries in Africa and also in Yemen (WHO, 2012), but we know FGM is also practiced in other countries in the Middle East and in Asia (House of Commons International Development Committee, 2013).
+Data on FGM is only collected in 27 countries in Africa and also in Yemen (WHO, 2012), but we know FGM is practiced in up to 42 African countries in the Middle East and in Asia (House of Commons International Development Committee, 2013).

-In the UK, the Home Office has identified girls from the Somali, Kenyan, Sudanese, Sierra Leonean, Egyptian, Nigerian, Eritrean, Yemeni, Kurdish and Indonesian communities as most risk of FGM (2014).
+In the UK, the Home Office has identified girls from the Somali, Kenyan, Ethiopian, Sudanese, Sierra Leonean, Egyptian, Nigerian, Eritrean, Yemeni, Kurdish and Indonesian communities at most risk of FGM (2016).